aws/pgactive/md/bdr-configuration-variables.md

     Only affects BDR.
 Prevents acquisiton of the the global DDL lock when executing DDL statement.
 This is mainly used internally, but can also be useful in other cases.
-This option can be set at any time, but only by superusers.
+This option can be set globally at any time, or enabled locally (at the session level) but only by superusers.

     ::: WARNING
       **Warning**